ibm-cloud-docs/secure-enterprise/planning-da.md

 | Focus | Infrastructure | Configuration |
 | Drift | Comparison with wanted state | Idempotent tasks |
 {: row-headers}
-{: caption="Table 3.
-Comparison of configuration languages" caption-side="bottom"}
+{: caption="Comparison of configuration languages" caption-side="bottom"}
 {: summary="The first column are categories used to compare Terraform and Ansible.
 The second column provides information about how Terraform relates to the set category in column one and the third column provides information about how Ansible relates to the set category in column one."}

 Terraform is excellent at creating and managing infrastructure, whereas Ansible is excellent at configuring the software and operating systems that are running on that infrastructure.
 Because Ansible is procedural, you can also script one-time operations.
 Maintenance tasks, like restoring from backup, are easy in Ansible.